pn18/S2016-421/README.md

 * Give classes names that describe what they are.
 For instance, guess what the `Car` defines.
 * DO NOT give classes names that are overly generic; `Object` and `Element` for example.
 Instead consider prefixing the class name with a type, like `JsonObject` or `XElement`.
+* DO NOT create kitchen-sink classes.
+Use the __Single Responsibily Principle__: A class should have one and only one responsibilty.

+### Members
+* DO use member variables to represent an object's internal state.
+* DO NOT allow users to directly modify your classes member variables.
+Mark them all as private.

+### Methods
+* DO use methods to modify member variables (i.e. change the state of your object).
+* Only mark the methods that you want your users to call as public.
+Everything else should be private.

+### Properties
+* DO use properties to represent observable characteristics of your class.